enfie01s/cinemaBookings/README.md

 ## About Fantastic Films

 This is a simple project I created while learning [Laravel](https://laravel.com/).
-It is currently an API for booking a movie showing (and includes the usual create, update, delete functionality).
-I will be adding more functionality to this later as I progress.
+It is currently an API for booking a movie showing (and includes the usual CRUD functionality).
+I will be adding more to this later as I progress.

 ## Libraries used
 There are two libraries I have used in this project for data sanitization and tidy forms, they are as follows: